 Secondly is を ([w]o) which is the object marker (another spoken particle).
 It is often taught to students as “wo” but since most Japanese people just pronounce it as “o” it’s fine if you do too.

 And finally is ん (n) which is the only Kana that is a single consonant.
 It never begins a word.
 It is only used in the middle or the end of a word.
-Careful, as this little guy can lose you a game of shiritori.
 Also note that ん is usually pronounced like the English “ng” sound in the word “song.”

 Learning the Modified 61 Hiragana

-Now we get to the fun part of learning Hiragana, which is learning about all the all the different modified Kanas!
+Now we get to the fun part of learning hiragana, which is learning about all the all the different modified characters!

 か き く け こ turn into が ぎ ぐ げ ご